How to Compute Network Statistics

 from py3plex.algorithms.statistics import average_path_length

-# Note: computationally expensive for large networks
+# Note: computationally expensive for large networks; ensure the graph

 apl = average_path_length(network)